2022 UK Open

-The 2022 Cazoo UK Open was a darts tournament staged by the Professional Darts Corporation.
-It was the twentieth year of the tournament where players compete in a single elimination tournament to be crowned champion.
-The tournament returned to Butlin's Minehead, England, between 4–6 March 2022, having been held behind closed doors at the Marshall Arena, Milton Keynes in 2021 owing to the COVID-19 pandemic.
+The 2022 Cazoo UK Open was a professional darts tournament that was held from 4–6 March 2022 at Butlin's Minehead, England, returning to the venue after the 2021 edition was held behind closed doors at the Marshall Arena in Milton Keynes due to the COVID-19 pandemic.
+It was the twentieth edition of the tournament to be organised by the Professional Darts Corporation.

 James Wade was the defending champion after defeating Luke Humphries 11–5 in the 2021 final, but he lost 10–4 to Keane Barry in the quarter-finals.

 Danny Noppert won his first PDC major tournament, beating Michael Smith 11–10 in the final after Smith had a dart for the title.
-Noppert's average of 84.82 was the lowest winning average in a straight start format in a PDC major, and the second-lowest winning average overall ahead of Alan Warriner-Little's 83.25 in the 2001 World Grand Prix.

 The tournament saw three nine-dart finishes.
 José Justicia hit the first in his third round game against Adam Gawlas.
 Defending champion James Wade also hit one during his sixth round game against Boris Krčmar.
 Michael Smith hit another in his own sixth round game against Mensur Suljović.

 Format

-The 160 participants entered the competition incrementally, with 64 players entering in the first round, with match winners joining the 32 players entering in the second and third rounds to leave the last 64 in the fourth round.
+The 158 participants entered the competition incrementally, with 63 players entering in the first round, with match winners joining the 32 players entering in the second and third rounds to leave the last 64 in the fourth round.